 Frequently Asked Questions

 Is chiropractic safe?
+Is this right for you?

 In recent years, the field of chiropractic has received considerable attention regarding treatment safety.
 However, since the mid 1970s there have been advances in research recognizing chiropractic as a safe and effective form of treatment.
 In fact, today the profession has a well-established safety record and its malpractice insurance rate is among the lowest of all fields of health care.
 But like any form of treatment, all risks – however slight – should not be ignored.